Springtime in the Land of Milk and Honey.

 TORAH: Leviticus 1:1—6:7

 Offerings of Flour, Wheat or Barley prepared with oil and frankincense.
 “When anyone (‘a soul’) offers a grain offering…” The very poor who could not afford an animal, could offer a “meal offering” The Hebrew is mincha—here referring to a sacrifice not involving slaughter of an animal.
 The Meal and oil “are not natural products, but are obtained as the result of toil.
 The meal-offering typified the consecration of man’s work to the service of God” (Ibid.).
 (2:13) “Every offering of your grain offering you shall season with salt; you shall not allow the salt of the covenant of your God to be lacking in your grain offering.
 With all your offerings you shall offer salt.”
-(Salt acts as a preservative, preventing deterioration and putrefaction (leaven and honey can produce it).
+(Salt acts as a preservative, preventing deterioration and putrefaction—which may be produced by leaven and honey).
 Salt typifies “that which is abiding.”
 On Friday evenings in Jewish households, salt is sprinkled on the bread as thanks is offered up for God’s provision.

 Zevach shelamim—sacrifices ‘made in fulfillment of a vow (zevach), or in gratitude for benefits received or expected.
 It would thus be an occasion when man seeks and obtains peace with his Creator.
 In the peace-offering there was inherent a feeling of joyousness, either in celebrating a happy occasion in the people’s life, or some important event in connection with a family or individual”.
 Taken from the cattle herd (1), the flock (6) (a lamb (7) or goat (12).